BetterThanTomorrow/calva/docs/site/formatting.md

 ### Providing configuration via clojure-lsp

 If you work in a team where some members use clojure-lsp for formatting, you can make Calva format using the same configuration by telling setting `calva.fmt.configPath` to `CLOJURE-LSP` (case sensitive).
+See [Clojure LSP Settings](https://clojure-lsp.io/settings/)) for how to provide the configuration.
+(It might not be provided from where you think it is, specifically check clojure-lsp's global config in you user home directory.)
+Use the command **Calva Diagnostics: Clojure-lsp Server Info** to see what cljfmt configuration is being used (under the `cljfmt-raw` key).

 Note that doing this you will not have hot reload of the formatting configuration, and of course you will be depending on that clojure-lsp is running and functioning.